hupili/python-for-data-and-media-communication-gitbook/notes-week-10.md

 1. Find all the user names from the Twitter message. i.e. those look like `@xxxx `, i.e. start with `@` and end with ` ` (blank).
 2. Find all the phone numbers from a paragraph of texts.

 RegEx can solve those problems in a very concise way.
+We show you the power of RegEx in following subsections.
+Once you decide to move further, the [official doc on re](https://docs.python.org/3/library/re.html) is a good source for you to further study RegEx.

 #### RegEx case 1: match Twitter username from tweets